hoanghapham/vlm-htr/README.md

 - Line segmentation
 - Text recognition

-I compare two scripts with slightly different tasks, but the final outputs are still text transcription of images:
+I compare two pipelines with slightly different tasks, but the final outputs are still text transcription of images:
 - Traditional pipeline: Text region detection -> Line segmentation within region -> Text recognition
 - VLM pipeline: Text line detection -> Text recognition

-Other variant scripts are also compared.
-The full specifications can be found in the thesis paper (TODO: update link).
+Other variant pipelines are also compared.
+The full specifications can be found in the [thesis report](./report/thesis-report.pdf).

 ## Models used